-CARLOS A. MORENO is an award-winning freelance photojournalist that specializes in editorial, documentary, fashion product and PR photography.
-Carlos is based in San Diego and Tijuana, Mexico.
+CARLOS A. MORENO is a Mexican-American photojournalist based in San Diego and Tijuana, Mexico.
 He freelances throughout California and Baja California.
-Carlos graduated from San Jose State University with a Bachelor's of Science degree in journalism and film.
+Carlos graduated from San Jose State University with a Bachelor's of Science degree in journalism and a minor in film studies.

 His photography work, along with the staff of California Watch (a non-profit news project throughout California run by the Center for Investigative Reporting), were 2012 Pulitzer Prize finalists for a series on deficient earthquake protection in California public schools.

 Recently he was accepted as a full member of the photo collective, Diversify Photo, a community of BIPOC photographers, editors, and visual producers working in different parts of the world.

 He is a native in Spanish and English languages.
 For more can view CV here.

 Selected to attend the Thompson Reuters Foundation-United Nations Sustainable Development in a Changing Climate for Journalism program (2015)